r5embed/r5embed/README.md

 Documentation is not up to date yet.

 *	Matches with the new parameters, have CPA KEM, CCA KEM, no PKE.
-*	AES-GCM and SNEIK code are gone.
+*	AES-GCM and SNEIK code is gone.
 *	Matches Oscar's test vectors for those -- as of above date.